Other Resources for Social Ventures Teams

 The Social Enterprise Summer Fellowship program has been expanded to enable social ventures to attract and hire Columbia University student talent over the summer for internships.
 This fellowship program enables students to contribute to building and growing existing social ventures, while gaining valuable entrepreneurial work experience.
 The center aims to award social venture summer fellowships to a diverse range of Columbia undergraduate and graduate students from different Schools and degree programs across campus, with preference also given to ventures that have a Columbia connection.

 The Eugene Lang Entrepreneurship Center’s Summer Fellowship Program also enables Columbia Business School students to contribute management expertise to growing startup organizations through internships.
 Employers are expected to invest time and resources into structuring and managing the activities of the summer fellow.
 At the end of the summer, each employer will be asked to provide feedback about the Summer Fellowship Program and the student’s impact on the organization through a brief online survey.
-Company qualification criteria can be found here.
+Review the company qualification criteria.

 Flexhire is a global community of top pre-screened technology talent available for hire.
 Flexhire simplifies and accelerates the process of hiring and managing top technology team members for their clients, which have ranged from Fortune 500 companies to famous venture-backed startups.
 Flexhire in particular has experience helping to rapidly scale up early stage distributed teams.
 Flexhire is offering a 10% hiring discount to Columbia-affiliated social and environmental ventures, who will be granted this promotion by contacting the team at Flexhire at [email protected].